Grooming a Horse

 The body brush can also be used on the head and forelock.
 When brushing the face untie the horse.
 You don't want him to suddenly pull back and feel like he can't get away.
 You can leave the lead rope threaded through the breakable string and hold onto the loose end.
 If you are using cross-ties unclip them and clip the lead rope onto the 'O' ring.
 Unfasten the halter and temporarily place it around the horse's neck.
 Hold the lead rope with one hand and gently brush his face with the other hand.

 The body brush can also be used on the tail.
 If the tail is very tangled use your fingers to tease out the knots before brushing.
 Never use a metal comb on the tail as it breaks the hairs.
-Stand to one side facing backwards when brushing the tail.
+Stand to one side facing backward when brushing the tail.
 The only time you should ever stand directly behind a horse is when applying a tail bandage.

 - sponges - dampen one of the sponges and clean his eyes, nostril, and muzzle.
 With the other sponge wipe underneath his tail and the dock area.
 It's a good idea for the sponges to be different colors so that you don't get them mixed up.
 They must be cleaned regularly.